vcg-uvic/sfm_benchmark_release/README.md

 ```

 Descriptors are stored in a separate file but should be consistent with the list
 of keypoints.
-We expect them to be stored in a floating format, and use the L2
+We expect them to be stored in a floating point format, and use
-distance for comparisons.
+the L2 distance for comparisons.
 If you require a different set-up (e.g. binary
 descriptors and the Hamming distance) please specify it when you contact us.

 ```